tech · 25 Feb 2022

 Room stores its SQLite file in an inner data catalog of an app.
 So, no other application can access it, including a user, if the smartphone isn’t rooted.
 This is a good thing for common use cases.
 If you need an extra security layer, you can use SQLCipher to encrypt your database.
 You can use SQLCipher directly with Room.

-Realm encrypts and decodes data transparently, with standard AES-256 encryption, using the first 256 bits of the provided 512-bit encryption key.
+Realm encrypts and decodes mobile app data transparently, with standard AES-256 encryption, using the first 256 bits of the provided 512-bit encryption key.
 The remaining 256 bits are used to check integrity with HMAC (Hash-based Message Authentication Code).

 Speed